qinh3uofm/Group8_A3_P1/README.md

 # Music Events in Manitoba

 This API provides information about upcoming music-related events in Manitoba.
-Results given will be based on a provided latitude and longitude or date.
+Results given will be based on a provided latitude, longitude, and date.

-The API response will contain the name of music events in Manitoba, their respective venues and dates, admission costs, and website.
-More information about the response can be found in the [sample response](https://github.com/qinh3uofm/Group8_A3_P1/blob/main/README.md#sample-response) section.
+The API response will contain the name of music events in Manitoba, the headlining performers, their respective venues and dates, admission costs, and website and tags that are describing the event.
+More information about the response can be found in the [sample response](https://github.com/qinh3uofm/Group8_A3_P1#sample-response) section.

 ## Endpoints

 There is one endpoint for our API.
 Use a GET a request to get a response from the API.

-GET /events → Lists all music events that will happen in Manitoba
+GET /events → Lists all music events that will happen in Manitoba.

 Parameters